Node proxy rotation

 Blocked page retryChange proxy and slow downRetrying fast on one tunnel burns bandwidth.

-Log proxy label, target host, status, bytes, and retry count together.
-Otherwise a failure later looks like random provider quality.
+Whichever split you choose, log proxy label, target host, status, bytes, and retry count together, because without those fields a failure six hours later just looks like random provider quality.

 Retry loops are where bandwidth goes

-Most Node scrapers waste bandwidth after the first failure.
-A timeout triggers a retry.
-The retry reloads the same heavy page.
-The target returns the same block.
-The app records zero useful rows.
-The proxy still counts all of it.
+Most Node scrapers waste their bandwidth after the first failure rather than before it.
+A timeout triggers a retry, the retry reloads the same heavy page, the target returns the same block, and the app records zero useful rows while the proxy meter counts every byte of it.

 Use a rotation lease

-A clean Node rotation setup treats each proxy assignment as a lease.
-The lease owns the client agent, retry budget, and labels.
-When the lease ends, close the agent and stop using that exit.
+A clean Node rotation setup treats each proxy assignment as a lease that owns the client agent, the retry budget, and the labels.
+When the lease ends, the agent closes and that exit is done.

 async function withProxyLease(proxyUrl, task) {